 This is why we advocate for the use of thermometers in the tanks.
 At least you can monitor the temperatures and correct them whenever they fall or rise beyond the recommended level.

 Ensure that your crabs have two pools of water in the enclosure.
 Hermit crabs can submerge themselves in water whenever they need to cool off.

 Do you know that hermit crabs do poop?
 In case you don’t know, make a point of checking our article on hermit crab poop as you might learn a thing or two.

-We also mentioned that hermit crabs love to submerge themselves in saltwater regularly.
-They do so as a way of cleaning themselves and also to replenish their water reserves.
+We also mentioned that hermit crabs love to submerge themselves in salt water regularly.
+They do so as a way of cleaning themselves and also to replenishing their water reserves.
 Failure to change this water will lead to weird smells around the tank.
-You can imagine that this water will sometimes contain poop, urine and dirt.
+You can imagine that this water will sometimes contain poop, urine, and dirt.
 So, why shouldn’t it stink if you fail to change it often?

 From the above information, it is evident that hermit crabs do not smell bad unless you neglect them.
-If you wan your crab and its habitat to smell fresh, then you have to be responsible.
-Clean the habitat regularly, change the water, empty leftover food and keep the crabitat’s conditions as required.
+If you want your crab and its habitat to smell fresh, then you have to be responsible.
+Clean the habitat regularly, change the water, empty leftover food, and keep the crabitat’s conditions as required.